paytabscom/paytabs-drupal-commerce/README.md

 * Install Via Github Repo Link:
   - https://github.com/paytabscom/paytabs-drupal-commerce
-  - extract the downloaded file and Place it in the /modules/contrib directory with folder name paytabs_drupal_commerce
+  - extract the downloaded file and Place it in the /modules/contrib directory with folder name clickpay_drupal_commerce

 - Go to 'Extend' as an administrator, and Enable the module